zhtsu/zhtsu/README.md

 - 🔭 Work as an Unreal Engine Developer
 - 🌱 Currently learning Godot
-- 📺 Am an ACGer
+- 📺 Am an ACGNer
 - 🧢 Enjoy wearing hats
 - 🥬 Favorite vegetable is cauliflower
 - 🍎 Favorite fruit is banana